Technology / Networking

 Bytes-per-sample = (Sample-size x codec-bandwidth) / 8

-The bytes-per-sample can be found by looking at the voice payload size and the codec bandwidth can be found on the first column.
+The bytes-per-sample can be found by looking at the voice payload size and the codec bandwidth in the first column.
 So now our equation looks like this:

 160 bytes = (sample-size x 64,000) / 8

-Notice we are dividing the right hand side by 8.
-That's because this is all in bits, but we need our final result to be in bytes.
-Next, multiple each side by eight to cancel out the eight.
+Notice we are dividing the right-hand side by 8.
+This is all in bits, but we need our final result in bytes.
+Next, multiply each side by eight to cancel out the eight.
 Now we should be here:

 1280 = (sample-size x 64,000)

-Lastly divide each side by 64,000 to get a sample size of 0.02—or 20 ms. In other words, the voice sample we are getting to figure out the bandwidth of 20 ms. For example, the amount of time it takes you to utter the first "H" in "Hello"—that's what we're calculating.
+Lastly, divide each side by 64,000 to get a sample size of 0.02—or 20 ms. In other words, we are using the voice sample to calculate the bandwidth of 20 ms. For example, the amount of time it takes you to utter the first "H" in "Hello"—that's what we're calculating.

 Adding Overhead to Sample Size